-In October of 2016 I started writing a weekly advice column for The Asheville Citizen-Times (the major daily newspaper of Asheville, NC, and part of the USA Today Network).
-Appearing online on Tuesdays and in the paper’s pull-out entertainment section (“SCENE”) on Fridays, Ask John is one of the Citizen-Times’ two most popular columns.
+Since October 2016 I’ve written a weekly advice column Ask John for The Asheville Citizen-Times (the major daily newspaper of Asheville, NC, and part of the USA Today Network).
+It’s . . . an extremely atypical advice column.

 In January 2016 I finished a month-long Kickstarter campaign for my debut novel.
-The campaign raised more money for any debut novel in Kickstarter’s history.
 That novel will finally be out in early 2019.
 (Its lateness has everything to do with the extremely unexpected costs my wife and I incurred during the building of our first home—a home about which you can read a bit in an article I wrote for the Asheville Citizen-Times, Home of the Week: Affordable and Green in West Asheville.
 Thankfully, the backers of my KS campaign have been phenomenally patient and gracious to me during the book’s mortifyingly long delay.)

-You can read more about my writing and editing career here.
+You can read a bit about my writing and editing career here.

 Besides the advice column, these days I’m mainly keeping in touch through my monthly newsletter, to which you can subscribe below.
 I use MailChimp for this, so you can be sure my newsletter is safe, secure, and won’t ever result in any spam or ads.
 Unsubscribe with one click of your mouse.